Ian Fraser (surgeon)

-Sir Ian Fraser FRSE PRCSI PBMA DSO OBE LLD (1901–1999) was an Irish surgeon.
+Sir Ian Fraser FRSE PRCSI PBMA DSO OBE LLD (1901–1999) was a Northern Irish surgeon.
 He served as President of the Royal College of Surgeons in Ireland in 1954-1956 and was President of the British Medical Association.
 In the Second World War he was responsible for the implementation of the widespread use of the newly discovered penicillin throughout military hospitals, saving tens of thousands of lives.
-He was described as "Northern Ireland's best known surgeon".
+He was described as "Northern Ireland's best-known surgeon".

 He was a lifelong campaigner for the harmonisation of relationships between Northern Ireland and the Republic of Ireland.

 The Sir Ian Fraser Theatre in the Royal Victoria Hospital, Belfast, his named in his honour.

 Life

 He was born on 9 February 1901 in Belfast the son of Dr Robert Moore Fraser a Belfast GP.
 He was educated at the Royal Belfast Academical Institution and then studied Medicine at Queen's University Belfast where he won numerous prizes before graduating in 1923.
 He undertook practical training at both Guy's Hospital in London and the nearby Middlesex Hospital.
 He then worked at the Hotel Dieu and Hospital Necker in Paris and the Allgemeines Krankenhaus in Vienna.

-He worked as Consultant Surgeon at the Royal Victoria Hospital in Belfast and the Belfast Royal Hospital for Sick Children.

-During a period as RSO at St Helens Hospital in Lancashire he had to attend a major mining disaster.
-Thereafter he saw a huge need for widespread first aid training.
+He worked as a Consultant Surgeon at the Royal Victoria Hospital in Belfast and the Belfast Royal Hospital for Sick Children.
+During a period as RSO at St Helens Hospital in Lancashire, he had to attend a major mining disaster.
+Thereafter he saw a huge need for widespread first-aid training.
 As a result, in 1932 he became the first Commissioner of the St Johns Ambulance Brigade in Northern Ireland and in 1935 became its first Commander.

 In 1939 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William J Hamilton, Sir Frederick W Ogilvie, Thomas H Bryce and Duncan M Blair.